evettetelyas/ps-code-challenge/readme.md

     - chairs_pct: Out of all the chairs at all the Post Codes, what percentage does this Post Code represent (should sum to 100% in the whole view)
     - place_with_max_chairs: The name of the place with the most chairs in that Post Code
     -max_chairs: The number of chairs at the place_with_max_chairs

-    *Please also include a brief description of how you verified #4*

 _Query used: (I had never used a self joins before but found that to be the easiest way to run a select name query through the S2 table while keeping the post_code as the constant between S1 and S2)_
 ```